Litigation Update - LEASE PURCHASE AGREEMENT

 GRMD contacted an attorney to investigate the validity of the LPA after the foreclosure, and when the investigation concluded that GRMD had a valid legal claim, the lawsuit was initiated by GRMD.

-Did GRMD initially bring a lawsuit against the current Developer GR Terra:
+Did GRMD initially bring a lawsuit against the current Developer GR Terra?

 No. GR Terra purchased the property from GPGH in May 2021, after they completed their due diligence and after the lawsuit was filed in February 2021.
 Shortly after GR Terra’s purchase, they requested GRMD’s approval to be added as a defendant in the litigation.
 GR Terra introduced themselves to the litigation by acquiring the property and requesting of GRMD to be added as a defendant.